the wizard of warp, the queen of the corkscrew twist, rachel the writer

 Abby Peralta wasn’t supposed to come home.
 Now she wishes she hadn’t.

-A gnawing feeling draws Abby back to her house, and she discovers a truth she was never meant to see.
+A gnawing feeling draws Abby back to her house—did she leave the curling iron on?—and she discovers a truth she was never meant to see.
 The basement door yawns open.
 A woman’s corpse lies twisted at the bottom of the stairs.
-And her husband, the charming Dr. Jasper Peralta, nowhere to be found.
+And her husband, the charming Dr. Jasper Peralta, is nowhere to be found.
 Abby screams, but no one hears, and what remains are the questions that strip her bare, each demanding more than she’s ready to confront.

 Have her suspicions her husband has been sleeping with other women been right all along?
 Did she fall in love with the man she married or his money?
 Which bothers her most, cheater or murderer?